-It wasn’t until our second child was born that we realized how different raising her was compared with our firstborn — our son with special needs.
-Yet no matter the different roles and responsibilities each person has or takes on, it often falls on the wife and mother to discern how to best support and nurture each relationship within the family.
+It wasn’t until our second child was born that we realized the difference between raising her and raising our firstborn — our son with special needs.
+Yet no matter the roles and responsibilities a husband or wife takes, it often falls on a wife and mother to discern how to best support and nurture each relationship within the family.

-Wife and mother.
-In both of these roles, I (Cindi) have been stretched through daily challenges and frustrations as well as through life’s victories and joys.
-I have learned in both roles to perfect the dance that best fits each relationship within my own family — to master the movements that make each relationship work together.
-Our goals as a couple and as individuals are first to develop our relationship with God; second, to keep our marriage relationship strong; so that, third, we have what it takes to raise our children and care for them the way God would want.
+When it comes to the dual roles of wife and mother, I (Cindi) have been stretched through daily challenges and frustrations as well as through life’s victories and joys.
+I have learned to perfect the dance that best fits each relationship in my family — to master the movements that make each relationship work together.
+Our goals as a couple and as individuals are to develop our relationships with God, then keep our marriage relationship strong so that we have what it takes to raise our children and care for them the way God would want.

-Work, ministry and friends — while important — should not take precedence over our relationship as a couple, or over our relationship with our children.
-It’s tough enough balancing the demands of normal, everyday life, but when one child requires hours of therapies, hospital stays and seemingly constant attention, that’s a whole new ball game.
+Work, ministry and friends — while important — should not take precedence over our relationship as a couple, or over our relationships with our children.
+It’s tough enough balancing the demands of everyday life, but it’s a whole new ball game when one child requires hours of therapy, hospital stays and seemingly constant attention.

 As a wife, I want to be a supportive helper to my husband.
-Each morning, Joe and I have our individual routines involved in getting our son ready for his supervised place of employment.
-As Joe walks out the door to take Joey to work, we briefly share one or two things we can pray for one another throughout the day.
-We connect again later over coffee or a snack and share the ups and downs of our day.
-We might have to wait until everyone is in bed and the needs of our son are met for the day, but this habit has kept us on the same page these 30 years when we could have easily been going in two different directions.
-It’s allowed us the freedom to air frustrations from the day and to really listen to the other talk about work and home and the never-ending responsibilities of caring for our son.
+Each morning, Joe and I have individual routines to help our son get ready for his job.
+As Joe walks out the door to take Joey to work, we share one or two things we can pray about.
+We connect again over coffee or a snack to share the ups and downs of our day.
+We may have to wait until everyone is in bed and our son’s needs are met, but this habit has kept us on the same page these 30 years when we could have easily gone in two different directions.
+It’s allowed us the freedom to air the day’s frustrations and listen to each other talk about work, home and the never-ending responsibilities of caring for our son.

-In a culture that continues to try to redefine “submission”, I’ve found it imperative to submit — to yield and follow my husband’s lead.
-He often sees things very differently than I. We submit to one another on many issues and typically reach compromises that work for both of us, but in the midst of little rest, too many decisions to be made in caring for our son, and too much to do, I have followed his lead because he often sees what I’m missing.
+In a culture that continues to try and redefine “submission,” I’ve found it imperative to submit — to yield and follow my husband’s lead.
+We submit to one another on many issues and typically reach compromises that work for both of us; but during the times I’ve gotten little rest, faced too many decisions about our son’s healthcare and struggled with too much to do, I have followed his lead because he often sees what I’m missing.

-I recall a time when I was putting myself in a “helping” situation with someone who would have drained me.
-That’s when Joe reminded me of a previous similar time that took its toll on me.
-His loving, protective reminder was just the right guidance I needed.
-As a result, I did not add that situation to my already full schedule.
-Sometimes we can spin so many plates at one time — caring for our children, making meals for someone in need, participating in ministry or serving on several school committees – that we fail to notice how life at home is falling apart.
+I recall a time when I considered jumping into a “helping” role with someone who would have drained me.
+Joe reminded me of a similar situation that took a toll on me.
+His loving, protective reminder was the guidance I needed.
+As a result, I did not add that situation to my already-full schedule.
+Sometimes we spin so many plates at one time that we fail to notice how life at home is falling apart.
 (Or we are!)

-A solid marriage is one that’s better able to support and nurture all the members of the family.
-The pressures of caring for our son caused me to ask myself and God each day if I was modeling to our daughters (and others who might be observing) an attitude of service and a heart of compassion, willingness and sacrifice.
+A solid marriage is one that’s better able to support and nurture all members of the family.
+The pressures of caring for our son has caused me to ask myself and God if I am modeling to our daughters (and others who may be observing) an attitude of service and a heart of compassion, willingness and sacrifice.
 It takes effort to reflect those traits.
 As I learned, I began to practice the following behaviors:

 - Providing spiritual training, cultural opportunities and creative outlets appropriate to their ages, abilities and interests.

-- Valuing each child as individuals because God made them so wonderfully different!
-Recognizing that they all had special needs.
+- Valuing each child as an individual because God made each one so wonderfully different!

-- Being proud of each one whenever they put forth effort — whether they excelled or not.
+- Being proud when they put forth effort — whether or not they excel.

 - Not comparing!

-- Helping our children understand that the different seasons of life have different needs, along with the importance of adjusting to them.
-Joey didn’t understand this, but what a valuable lesson for the rest of us!
-(For example: Bike riding as a family lasted only until Joey was too big for an adaptive bike trailer.)
+- Helping our children understand that different seasons of life have different needs.
+Joey didn’t understand this, but it was a valuable lesson for the rest of us!
+(For example, riding bikes as a family lasted only until Joey was too big for an adaptive bike trailer.)

 - Teaching them that while life isn’t always fair, God gives us what we really need and the ability to handle it.
 (Psalm 138:8: “God will accomplish what concerns me.”)

-Respecting our typically developing daughters’ individual social lives — training them to know how to care for our son, but never expecting it to be “their job.”
-(Arranging for a caretaker or paying them gave them freedom and responsibility without feeling taken advantage of.
-As we respected their young lives, they became helpful and compassionate woman who love Joey, and ones who have offered to care for him someday.)
+- Respecting our daughters’ individual social lives while also training them to care for our son.
+(But never expecting it to be “their job.”)
+At times, this meant arranging for a caretaker or paying them.
+We wanted them to experience freedom and responsibility, but never the feeling that we were taking advantage of their “free” services.
+As we have respected their young lives, they have become helpful and compassionate women who love Joey and want to care for him someday.